facultymatt/mean-pages/readme.md

 ## Development

-This module is still in heavy development and should not be used in production sites.
-No offical versioning
+NOTE This module is still in heavy development and should not be used in production sites.
+This module will not be versioned until a stable development version exists.

+NOTE That a backend mock exits for persisting changes per app session but not to a database.